neilrackett/atarist-pong-wars/README.md

 1. Open the command line and navigate to the project directory
 1. Run `` export ST_WORKING_FOLDER=`pwd` ``
 1. Run `stcmd make` to compile the code
-1. Copy `PONGWARS.TOS` to your Atari ST and run it
+1. Copy `PONGWARS.TOS` and `PONGWARS.PI1` to your Atari ST and run it

 ## Credits